helloworldless/aws-cheatsheet/README.md

 1. DynamoDB is schemaless, so at table creation time, you only need to define the `HASH` parameter and optionally the `RANGE` parameter

+// TODO - add notes about unique constraints across `HASH` and `RANGE`

 ### Example

 #### Create Table (Serverless Framework)